1999 Gretsch 6121 Roundup

 I bought this Japanese made Gretsch in October 2012 to replace the vintage 6120 that I sold earlier in the year.
 It cost me about half what I got for the 6120 and it is in virtually mint condition.
 The previous owner said that he got it from Tennessee.

-I put a '50s pinup girl decal on it because I didn't like the G brand (see picture below).
+I put a '50s pinup girl decal on it because I didn't like the G brand (see picture below compared to picture at right).
 The decal can supposedly be easily removed with water if I ever decide to sell it.
-I have also now put a tortoiseshell pickguard with the steer's head motif on it.

 The trouble with old Gretsches is they're a bit fragile, the binding always falls off and from what I've heard they usually need neck resets sooner or later.
-The new Japanese ones are probably built better and they seem to play and sound just as good or better.
+The new Japanese ones seem to be built better and they seem to play and sound just as good or better too.

 This one was made in September 1999, a few years before Fender took over in early 2003 which may be good or bad or a combination of both.
 Online opinions seem to be that quality actually improved after Fender took over, although much of that may have been posted by Fender itself.
 In any event the models are apparently now more "vintage correct" than previously, if that matters to anyone.
 My one is an example of that because it seems to be a hybrid model that is not the same as any vintage model.
 See the table below.